 Governor Tommy G Thompson State Fish Hatchery

 The largest hatchery of its kind in the world; it is operated by the Wisconsin Department of Natural Resources.
 The facility annually produces nearly 2 million walleyes, 100,000 muskellunge and some northern pike.
-You can see hatchery incubation in glass viewing tanks, learn how to tell the age of a fish and what lures to use to catch one, and much more.
-There is a walking path from the visitor center across the dam to Fish Hatchery Park on the Yellow River Flowage.
-There are picnic facilities, a fishing pier and boat launch, and the park is handicapped accessible.
+You can see the hatchery incubation process from the viewing room, learn how to tell the age of a fish and what lures to use to catch one, and much more.
+There is a walking path from the parking area across the dam to the visitor center and to Spooner Veterans' Memorial Park on the Yellow River Flowage.
+There are picnic facilities, a fishing pier and boat launch, Veterans' Memorial Tribute, and the park is handicapped accessible.
 The hatchery and park may be reached from Highway 70 or Highway 63.

 Hours of Operation

-The visitor center is open year-round, 8am-4pm.
-Guided tours are held on Tuesdays & Thursdays at 10 a.m. from May 2nd to Labor Day.
+The visitor center is open year-round, 8am-4pm (Monday-Friday).
+Guided tours are held on Tuesdays & Fridays at 10am from May 2nd to Labor Day.
 Groups of 10 or more should call 2-3 days ahead to schedule a tour.

 Runs Memorial Day through Labor Day

 - On Water